Sean laid as still as he could while the ring of light passed around his body with a hum that made his bones tingle.

 It was hard to disguise how far my stomach dropped.
 Though the layout was slightly different, the form looked similar to the ones I’d filled out recently for my application for full-time hero status, but in place of the seal of the US Department of Metahuman Affairs were the logos of the UN and the International Threat Assessment Bureau.
-Background check paperwork, but for an organization much less forgiving of villainous ancestors.
+Background check paperwork, but for an organization much less forgiving of villainous ancestry.

 “See you outside,” she said with a smile, then stood up and started towards the exit.